 Magnetic Poetry Maker

-I love this because it’s not messy and user friendly.
+I love this because it’s not messy and is user-friendly.
 I went through a few sites and so far I enjoy this one the most.

 2. Random First line generator